wad11656/BrightKeyMap/README.md

 ## What is it? ##

-An AutoHotkey-powered installer that configures which keys you want to press to adjust brightness, volume, and media (Play/Pause, Next track, Previous track).
+An AutoHotkey-powered installer for Windows that configures which keys you want to press to adjust brightness, volume, and media (Play/Pause, Next track, Previous track).

 ## How to Use ##